Free Research Preview. DrugChatter may produce inaccurate information.

 * Constipation

-While Advil is generally considered safe, certain foods can interact with the medication and increase the risk of side effects.
+While Advil is generally considered safe when taken as directed, certain foods can increase the risk of side effects or make them more severe.
 Here are some foods to avoid or limit when taking Advil:

 Tomatoes and tomato-based products, such as pasta sauce and ketchup, contain a compound called lycopene, which can increase the risk of stomach upset and bleeding when taken with Advil.

-While certain foods can enhance Advil's side effects, others may help reduce them.
-Here are some foods that may help:
+While certain foods can enhance Advil's side effects, others can help mitigate them.
+Here are some foods that can help reduce the risk of side effects:

-Ginger has anti-inflammatory properties that may help reduce the risk of stomach upset and bleeding when taken with Advil.
+Ginger has natural anti-inflammatory properties that can help reduce the risk of stomach upset and nausea when taken with Advil.
+You can consume ginger in the form of tea, capsules, or add it to your food.

-Turmeric contains a compound called curcumin, which has anti-inflammatory and antioxidant properties that may help reduce the risk of stomach upset and bleeding when taken with Advil.
+Turmeric contains a compound called curcumin, which has natural anti-inflammatory properties that can help reduce the risk of stomach upset and nausea when taken with Advil.

 Conclusion